 Though it first made an appearance in our roundup of the best backpacks for college students, this Briggs and Riley backpack is grown-up enough to merit inclusion on this list.
 According to Sube Zia, manager of Ambassador Luggage in Manhattan, it’s “ultra-lightweight, laptop-oriented, and comes in different colors,” and durable enough to withstand everyday use.

 Grub Street writer Nikita Richardson calls her M.R.K.T.’s felt backpack “a master class in good design.
 It features a front and back pocket, adjustable, magnetic button closures, another pocket under the flap where I keep my pens, and the inside of the bag expands like an envelope, so I can fit a small umbrella, a water bottle, my makeup bag, a notebook, my large wallet, a magazine or two, and my sunglasses.”
-And though the exact style Richardson uses every day is no longer available, this slightly larger version at Lord and Taylor has much of the same functionality and is made of that heavyweight, eye-catching felt.
+And though the exact style Richardson uses every day is no longer available, this slightly larger version has much of the same functionality and is made of that heavyweight, eye-catching felt.

 For a practical and cost-effective work backpack, we’ve recommended the Baggu drawstring backpack in the past, which is made of canvas and comes in a rainbow of colors, including lilac, nautical blue and white stripes, and, of course, black.
 As Lauren Schwartzberg writes, “Yes, it’s a more casual canvas, but the thinner straps make it seem less ‘I’m coming from class’ backpack-y and more ‘I have a job during the day, but this is good for my back and also convenient’ backpack.”